avicoder/WriteUp/Smashing-the-Stack-for-Fun-and-Profit.md

 We also assume we are working with an Intel x86 CPU, and that the operating system is Linux.

-   Some basic definitions before we begin: A buffer is simply a contiguous block of computer memory that holds multiple instances of the same data type.
-C programmers normally associate with the word buffer arrays.
+   Some basic definitions before we begin: **A buffer is simply a contiguous block of computer memory that holds multiple instances of the same data type.**  C programmers normally associate with the word buffer arrays.
 Most commonly, character arrays.
-Arrays, like all variables in C, can be declared either static or dynamic.
-Static variables are allocated at load time on the data segment.
-Dynamic variables are allocated at run time on the stack.
+Arrays, like all variables in C, can be declared either static or dynamic.  **Static variables** are allocated at load time on the data segment.  **Dynamic variables** are allocated at run time on the stack.
 To overflow is to flow, or fill over the top, brims, or bounds.
-We will concern ourselves only with the overflow of dynamic buffers, otherwise known as stack-based buffer overflows.
+We will concern ourselves only with the overflow of dynamic buffers, otherwise known as ___stack-based buffer overflows___.

-                          Process Memory Organization
+##Process Memory Organization
-                          ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   To understand what stack buffers are we must first understand how a
-process is organized in memory.
+   To understand what stack buffers are we must first understand how a process is organized in memory.
 Processes are divided into three regions:
-Text, Data, and Stack.
-We will concentrate on the stack region, but first
-a small overview of the other regions is in order.
+**Text, Data, and Stack.**  We will concentrate on the stack region, but first a small overview of the other regions is in order.

-   The text region is fixed by the program and includes code (instructions)
-and read-only data.
-This region corresponds to the text section of the
-executable file.
-This region is normally marked read-only and any attempt to
-write to it will result in a segmentation violation.
++ **Text region** is fixed by the program and includes code (instructions) and *read-only data*.
+This region corresponds to the text section of the executable file.
+This region is normally marked read-only and any attempt to write to it will result in a **segmentation violation**.

-   The data region contains initialized and uninitialized data.
-Static
-variables are stored in this region.
-The data region corresponds to the
-data-bss sections of the executable file.
-Its size can be changed with the
-brk(2) system call.
++ **Data region** contains initialized and uninitialized data.
+Static variables are stored in this region.
+The data region corresponds to the data-bss sections of the executable file.
+Its size can be changed with the brk(2) system call.
 If the expansion of the bss data or the user stack